“Banking is necessary, banks are not.”

 It enables bank customers, both consumers and businesses, to use third-party providers to manage their finances.
-What this would mean for the every day consumer is that instead of using a card, consumers will soon could be able to pay directly from the mobile app of their favourite brand.
-I Usually when you shop in Amazon for example your payment is processed through payment intermediary(usually card company) who charges the seller for its services.
+What this would mean for the everyday consumer is that instead of using a card, consumers will soon be able to pay directly from the mobile app of their favourite brand.
+I Usually when you shop on Amazon, for example, your payment is processed through payment intermediary(usually card company) who charges the seller for its services.

 More opportunities for businesses:

 Start-ups are already taking advantage of the possibilities that the directive would unveil.

 London based company True Layer creates a developer platform to make it easy for Fintech companies to access bank APIs.
 It has raised $3 million Series A investment.

 “We believe that PSD2 will be a once in a lifetime opportunity for startups to displace incumbent banks and financial service providers,”

 says the startup’s co-founder Francesco Simoneschi.